 Bjorn van Roozendaal

 Before joining ILGA-Europe, Bjorn worked with COC Netherlands, first as Project Consultant and later as International Advocacy Officer.
-He has taken the lead in developing the international advocacy work of COC Netherlands, and as such has worked with various international organisations, including the United Nations, the OSCE, the European Union and the Council of Europe.
-In this role he worked with activists from all over the world and in particular with groups in the Balkans, Turkey and Central-Asia.
+He developed the international advocacy programme at COC Netherlands, and as such has worked with various international organisations, including the United Nations, the OSCE, the European Union and the Council of Europe.
+In this role he worked with activists from all over the world and in particularly with groups in the Balkans, Turkey and Central-Asia.

 Bjorn holds a degree in Communications from the Inholland University in Rotterdam, the Netherlands.
-His thesis covered the subject of philanthrophy fundraising in the Netherlands.
+His thesis covered the subject of philanthropic fundraising in the Netherlands.

-When leaving COC Netherlands in 2012 Bjorn's work was recognised with an organisational award.
-His work previously has been recognised by his election of 'Dutch European young person of the year', in 2007.
+When leaving COC Netherlands in 2012 Bjorn's work was recognised with an organisational award, 'the Bob Angelo certificate'.
+His work was also recognised through his election in 2007 as 'Dutch young European person of the year'.